stevavoliajvar/stop_cloudflare/PEOPLE.md

 "I guess #cloudflare's business model is #spam (and man-in-the-middle attacks on #tls)" by @[christophe0o](https://twitter.com/christophe0o/status/1069295953478336517)

+"journalist was murdered in #Kiev.
+His home address was doxxed by the Ukrainian website, protected by Cloudflare" by @[RusEmbUSA](https://twitter.com/RusEmbUSA/status/1118235522168758272)

+"They've doxxed someone who reported pedoporn in the past so I'm not expecting miracles" by @[jpetazzo](https://twitter.com/jpetazzo/status/897554355368456193)

+"I reported a website for hosting illegal content.
+CloudFlare doxxed me to Brennan.
+Brennan doxxed me to 8chan" by @[petercoffin](https://twitter.com/petercoffin/status/554728016480182272)

+"Cloudflare who are free speech to the point of doing nothing.
+You can't safely report valid abuse to them without it being forwarded to the hosts and you getting doxxed.
+Then cloudflare wash hands." by @[plambrechtsen](https://twitter.com/plambrechtsen/status/1125980039814606849)

 "Our users are actually customers, and we look out for them and strive to satisfy them.
 Unlike the lying #Clownflare, which wants to be an MITM." by @[brettglass](https://twitter.com/brettglass/status/1118543682385399809)

 "You buy the "free" service with your sites traffic.a.k.a mitm the heck out of you." by @[cireumayn1](https://twitter.com/cireumayn1/status/1114673721355251712)